 - Trace the outline of your shoe.

-- Compare the tracings: Is the shoe too narrow?
-Is your foot crammed into the shoe?
 The shoe should be at least 1/2 inch longer than your longest toe and as wide as your foot.

-Proper Shoe Choices
+Good Shoe Choices

 - Closed toes and heels